Contract vs. Permanent?

 Advice when considering becoming a consultant or contractor

-Making the change to self-employed status can be rather daunting; after all it’s your livelihood at stake.
+The consultant market has experienced significant growth in the past five years.
+Whilst there are more options than ever for clients, there has never been a greater need to audit the credentials of those engaged.
+The advice provided in BQ7 regarding freelancing is the most comprehensive we have ever pulled together.
+This is supplemented with the key findings from the largest ever Contractor Survey we completed in the summer of 2019.
+Making the change to self-employed status can be rather daunting; after all, it’s your livelihood at stake.
 With constantly changing legislation it can feel like an overwhelming task to remain fully up to date with your legal and financial obligations.
 We strongly advise that you take independent legal and financial advice when setting up a business as a solid foundation is paramount.

-Setting-up your own limited company helps puts you outside the scope of IR35 and can help you build up your own brand and reputation.
+Setting up your own limited company can help put you outside the scope of IR35 and can help you build up your own brand and reputation.
 You also benefit from “Limited Liability” status which helps protect any personal assets you have.

 You need to prepare accounts, tax returns and have a system for invoicing and collecting funds owed